moonrepo/starbase/README.md

 # starship

-Starship is a framework for building performant command line applications or processing pipelines.
+Starship is a framework for building performant command line applications and developer tools.
-It takes heavy inspiration from the popular
-[ECS pattern](https://en.wikipedia.org/wiki/Entity_component_system) but works quite differently.

 A starship is built with the following modules:

 - **Reactor core** - Async-first powered by the `tokio` runtime.
 - **Warp drive** - Thread-safe concurrent systems for easy processing.